 - a.
 Students are required to maintain appropriate infection control measures and follow standard precautions. - b.
-Any break in the integrity of the skin should be covered while in the clinical area and reported to the preceptor, clinical coordinator, and program director. - 19.
+Any break in the integrity of the skin should be covered while in the clinical area and reported to the preceptor, clinical coordinator, and program director. - 17.
 Personal Health Insurance.
-Note: Students will be responsible to provide their own health insurance while on ECC campus (refer to ECC College Catalog), as well as clinical sites. - 21.
-HIPAA: All students involved in courses requiring a clinical experience will be required to undergo privacy training at East Central College in accordance with the Federal HIPAA (Health Insurance Portability and Accountability Act) Privacy Rule implemented on April 14, 2003. - 20.
+Note: Students will be responsible to provide their own health insurance while on ECC campus (refer to ECC College Catalog), as well as clinical sites. - 18.
+HIPAA: All students involved in courses requiring a clinical experience will be required to undergo privacy training at East Central College in accordance with the Federal HIPAA (Health Insurance Portability and Accountability Act) Privacy Rule implemented on April 14, 2003. - 19.
 No student shall schedule clinical times during scheduled class time.
 Any student violating this rule shall receive a two-week suspension from clinical privileges, as well as having the entire shift invalidated.
-Any skills or assessments performed during the shift will also be invalidated. - 23.
-All clinical shifts must be scheduled in advance through the clinical coordinator. - 24.
+Any skills or assessments performed during the shift will also be invalidated. - 20.
+All clinical shifts must be scheduled in advance through the clinical coordinator.
+Paramedic students must have all clinical shifts scheduled in Platinum Planner on the 15th of the month, for the upcoming month. - 21.
 Any student found performing skills outside of their level of training shall be subject to dismissal from the program.
 In addition, any student found performing ALS skills outside of previously scheduled clinical shifts will be subject to dismissal from the program.
-These offenses will also be forwarded to the Missouri Unit on EMS for investigation. - 25.
-All students shall undergo a criminal background check and drug screen prior to each semester.
+These offenses will also be forwarded to the Missouri Unit on EMS for investigation. - 22.
+All students shall undergo a criminal background check prior to each semester.